PromptAI/promptdialog/docs/en/tutorial/flow/02-create-complex-flow.md

 ## User input node with intention template

-Select a user node, click **Save to Intent List**, set the template name from the pop-up box, and then save.
+Select a user node, click **Save to Intent List**, set the intent template name from the pop-up box, and then save.
 As shown in the figure:

 ![15-create-user](/assets/images/tutorial/flow/complex/15-create-user.png)
-Select the user node, click Select from Template, select the required template from the pop-up box, and then save.
+Select the user node, click Select from intent list, select the required intent template from the pop-up box, and then save.
 As shown in the figure:

 ![16-create-user](/assets/images/tutorial/flow/complex/16-create-user.png)